 Method of Assessment: 3 x 2 hour exam.

-Please note – if you are opting to study Economics and not opting to study Mathematics then we recommend taking Level 3 Core Maths as your 4th option (rather than EPQ or work experience).
+Please note – if you are opting to study Economics and not opting to study A Level Mathematics then we recommend taking level 3 Core Maths as your 4th option (rather than EPQ or Directed Study).

 - Chartered Accountant

 (in addition to Sixth Form entry requirements)